 About Swapfiets

 Swapfiets is the world’s first ‘bicycle as a service’ company.
-Founded 2014 in the Netherlands, the scale-up quickly developed being one of the leading micro mobility providers in Europe with 250.000 members in the Netherlands, Germany, Belgium, Denmark, France, Italy, Spain, Austria and UK.
+Founded 2014 in the Netherlands, the scale-up quickly developed being one of the leading micro mobility providers in Europe with 270.000 members in the Netherlands, Germany, Belgium, Denmark, France, Spain, Austria and UK.
 The concept of Swapfiets is quite simple: For a monthly subscription fee, Swapfiets members receive a fully functional bicycle or e-mobility solution for their own use.
-If needed, a repair service is available within 48 hours to repair or directly swap the two-wheeler at no additional cost.
+If needed, a repair service is available within 10 minutes in store to repair or directly swap the two-wheeler at no additional cost.

 Contact details